alexsave/dweets/textedit/README.md

 Meaning, we will set it to `\n` exactly once, when the Dweet starts running.

 The event handler assignment in `true` branch of the ternary operator can actually be redefined on each frame of the Dweet.
-So we can move it out of the ternary, and reformat the else branch like so
+So we can move it out of the ternary, and reformat the else branch like so:

 ```js
 if (time === 0) {